raesene/container-security-site/attackers/attacker_manifests.md

 1. You don't have right to create pods in the namespace.
 You'll also need rights to pod/exec in order to get the shell in the pod afterwards.
 2. The node can't pull images from Docker Hub
-3. There's PodSecurityPolicies (or equivalent) blocking the creation of privileged pods
+3. There's Pod Security Admission, Validating Admission Policy (or equivalent) blocking the creation of privileged pods

+You can also do this with `kubectl debug node` as a built-in feature of Kubernetes, in relatively modern clusters.

 ```yaml
 apiVersion: v1